Hair Loss Medication

 Mechanism of Action

 Featuring a mechanism of action that is similar to finasteride, dutasteride falls within the category of 5-alpha-reductase inhibitors.
+While finasteride inhibits only type 2 5-alpha reductase, dutasteride inhibits both type 1 and type 2 5-alpha reductase.
+This difference means dutasteride is more potent in reducing DHT.
 For those with male pattern baldness, dutasteride can effectively lower DHT levels, thereby preventing DHT from binding with receptors in the hair follicles to cause their miniaturisation.

-Along with finasteride and minoxidil, dutasteride stands as a highly efficient non-surgical avenue to treat hair loss in men.
+Along with finasteride and minoxidil, dutasteride stands as a highly efficient non-surgical avenue to treat thinning hair in men.

-Ready to explore your options for regaining your hair and your confidence?
-Book an online consultation below or call our leading hair loss treatment clinic in Scotland on 0141 340 9098 to book an appointment.
+Ready to regain your hair and confidence?
+Book a consultation below or call our leading hair loss treatment clinic in Scotland on 0141 340 9098.

 What causes hair loss?